Image compression guide showing before and after file sizes

 The Flexibility Advantage

-You might wonder: "Why can't LeadCMS just compress images automatically?"
-Here's why we give you control:
+You might wonder: "Why can't LeadCMS just handle this automatically?"
+Now it can.

 Every Image is Different